Fermentation is a process that involves bacteria and yeast breaking down sugars.

 To get the most health benefits, be sure to choose unpasteurized sauerkraut, as the process of pasteurization kills off beneficial bacteria.

-Summary: Sauerkraut is made from shredded cabbage that has been fermented.
-It is high in antioxidants that are important for eye health, and it’s easy to add to many dishes.
+Sauerkraut is made from shredded cabbage that’s been fermented.
+It’s high in antioxidants that are important for eye health, and it’s easy to add to many dishes.

-Yogurt is produced from milk that has been fermented, most commonly with lactic acid bacteria.
+Yogurt is produced from milk that’s been fermented, most commonly with lactic acid bacteria.

-It is high in many important nutrients, including calcium, potassium, phosphorus, riboflavin and vitamin B12 (29).
+It’s high in many important nutrients, including calcium, potassium, phosphorus, riboflavin, and vitamin B12 (

 Yogurt has also been associated with a wide variety of health benefits.

-One review of 14 studies showed that fermented milk products like probiotic yogurt could help reduce blood pressure, especially in those with high blood pressure (
+One literature review of 14 studies showed that fermented milk products such as probiotic yogurt could help reduce blood pressure, especially in those with high blood pressure (39).

 Another study found that a higher intake of yogurt was linked to improvements in bone mineral density and physical function in older adults (40).

 It may also help keep your waistline in check.
-A recent review showed that eating yogurt was associated with a lower body weight, less body fat and a smaller waist circumference (
+A 2015 literature review suggested that eating yogurt was associated with a lower body weight, less body fat, and a smaller waist circumference (

 Remember that not all yogurt varieties contain probiotics, as these beneficial bacteria are often killed during processing.

 Look for yogurts that contain live cultures to make sure you’re getting your dose of probiotics.
 Additionally, make sure to opt for yogurts with minimal added sugar.

-Summary: Probiotic yogurt is made from fermented milk.
-It is high in nutrients and could help reduce body weight, lower blood pressure and improve bone health.
+Probiotic yogurt is made from fermented milk.
+It’s high in nutrients and could help reduce body weight, lower blood pressure, and improve bone health.

 Fermentation can help increase both the shelf life and health benefits of many different foods.

-In addition to containing these beneficial probiotics, fermented foods can positively impact many other aspects of health and are an excellent addition to your diet.
+In addition to containing these beneficial probiotics, fermented foods can have a positive impact on many other aspects of health and are an excellent addition to your diet.